siberianfox/g2wiki/Windows-10-VMware-Fusion-8-Issues.md

 - Once you have the OS where you want it - VMware tools installed, disk cleaned, etc., but before you start installing additional software, make a BASELINE snapshot for recovery purposes.

 - Some OEM W7 disks will not activate for W10 installation.
 You will find this out after you have spent the time installing W7 from that disk.

+## Update from VMware Fusion Support
+I received this email after talking with support.
+They also tell me that there will be a fix in the next release of Fusion which should be sometime mid August 2016 or later.

+From Vmware Fusion Support:

+As discussed, kindly find the alternate instructions to get the Z drive mounted in File Explorer in Windows 10 VM in Fusion.

+- Step-1: Uninstall VMware Tools manually from Programs & Features and restart the VM.

+- Step-2: Mount VMware Tools ISO.
+But. do not start the installation.
+Open Command prompt as an admin and change the directory to D Drive where VMware Tools is mounted.

+- Step-3: Find the installation file in command prompt and add the extension /C. Ex: setupx64.exe /C.
+This will help you remove all left out files of VMware Tools.

+- Step-4: Go to C / Program Files and delete VMware Tools.
+You need to stop VMware processes if found from Task manager and give full permissions to delete the folder.
+Disable Shared folders from Virtual Machine > Settings.

+- Step-5: Enable hidden admin account by typing the below command in command prompt.
+`net user administrator /active:yes`

+- Step-6: Restart the VM from Windows start menu and login to the local admin account.
+Initiate the installation of VMware Tools as an administrator and complete the process.
+Restart the VM after the installation from Windows start menu.

+Enable shared folders after the restart and log off your account and log back in.
+Your Shared folders should be mounted inside Windows now.